Yoga and Strength Training. Many equate “strength training” with the bench press, dumbbells, and weight machines.

 Many yoga practitioners look toned, as if they go to the gym and lift weights.
 And they do: their own body weight.
 Quite simply, yoga poses require positions and orientations that engage our muscles.

 And let’s face it, we know that strength training of any kind has obvious benefits, such as building muscular strength, fat loss, improved metabolism, and increased bone density.
+Read on to learn how you can combine yoga and strength training.

 Yoga for Strength